Almond Biscotti flavored with Anise & Orange! These classic, crunchy, almond cookies are perfect for dunking into

 - In a small bowl combine the 4 large eggs, 2 oz olive oil, 1 teaspoon vanilla, finely grated zest from 2 large oranges and 1 oz dark rum, set aside.
 In a mixing bowl combine 16 oz all purpose flour, 1 ½ oz corn meal, 12 oz granulated sugar, 1 tablespoons baking powder, ½ teaspoon table salt, and 1 tablespoon anise seeds.
 Mix the dry ingredients for 30 seconds to combine.

 - Add the egg mixture to the dry ingredients and mix until almost combined.
-Add the almonds and mix to until almost combined.
+Add 12 oz toasted almonds and mix to until almost combined.
 Turn the dough out onto a lightly floured surface and finish mixing by hand.

 - Split the dough into 2 equal portions.
-Use your hands to roll each piece of dough to a log 13" long x 2" wide.
+Use your hands to roll each piece of dough to a 13" x 2" log.
 Set the logs onto the sheet pan, leaving at least 3" between them.
-Brush each log with egg wash and sprinkle with 2 tablespoons of Demerara sugar.
+Brush each log with egg wash and sprinkle with 2 tablespoons of sugar.

 - Bake until golden brown and feels firm when pressed in the middle, about 35 minutes.
 Allow the cookies to cool completely.